Woodland Dog Bite Lawyer

 - Wolf hybrids

-I’m Ed Smith, a Dog Bite Injury Lawyer in Woodland.
-Dog bites cause much more than just broken bones and scars.
-Emotional and psychological trauma can last a lifetime.
+Dog bites cause much more than just broken bones and scars, and emotional and psychological trauma can last a lifetime.
 If you or someone you love has been bitten by a dog, you may be entitled to compensation from the dog owner.
-Call our injury lawyers today for free and friendly case advice at (530) 392-9400 or (800) 404-5400.
+Call our Woodland dog bite lawyers today for free and friendly case advice at (530) 392-9400 or (800) 404-5400.